 If your goal is to recover maximum compensation for your losses, it will require a thorough and often complicated investigation.
 This is why it is crucial to work with a lawyer who has experience with proving car accident cases.

 At The Millar Law Firm, we have this experience.
-Since 1993, we have helped car accident victims and their families to secure recoveries in Atlanta and throughout Georgia.
+Since 1993, we have helped accident victims and their families to secure recoveries throughout Georgia.
 We know the evidence that is important to collect.
 We also know how to overcome obstacles that may arise.

 Get in touch with us today by calling or using our online form.
 A lawyer from our firm can review your case at no charge and begin the process of seeking compensation for you.

-The Basic Elements of a Car Accident Lawsuit
+The Basic Elements of a Motor Vehicle Accident Lawsuit

 No two auto accident cases are the same.
 However, there are four basic elements that will need to be proven in nearly every case:

 As The Millar Law Firm attorney works on your case, the attorney will focus on evidence that can establish these elements.